fermyon/developer/content/cloud/pricing-and-billing.md

 **What happens if there's an issue with my payment method during a reoccuring charge?**

-You will receive an email from Fermyon informing you that the payment method is invalid and requesting an updated, valid form of payment.
-If the payment method is not updated by the next billing date, your limits will be reverted to the Starter Subscription.
+If payment method is not updated by the next billing date **_or your account is in arrears_**, you will receive an email from Fermyon informing you that the payment method is invalid and requesting an updated, valid form of payment.
+If the payment method is not updated by the next billing date, your limits will be reverted to the Starter Plan.

 **How do I change my credit card used for billing by Fermyon Cloud?**
 This can be done online on the [Fermyon Cloud Dashboard](cloud.fermyon.com) under _Account Settings --> Billing_.